 So, in designating the birth year of Christ as 1 AD, Dionysius chose the only starting point he knew: the Year One.
 This is critical to understanding when the next millennium begins.

 Now, jump ahead more than 1000 years.
 In 1582, Pope Gregory XIII ordered that the Julian Calendar then in common use be reformed.
 The Gregorian Calendar Reform, as it came to be called, retained Dionysius' starting point of 1 AD and his system of counting the years, including its lack of a Year Zero.
 With the powerful influence of the Roman Catholic Church behind it, the Gregorian Calendar with its starting point of 1 AD was gradually adopted throughout the world.

 You can argue that it's not logical.
 You can argue that Dionysius probably got the year of Christ's birth wrong.
 You can even find special-purpose calendar systems that do include a Year Zero.

 In deciding when the new century or millennium began, none of this matters.

 What matters is that the calendar we use today the Gregorian Calendar starts with the year 1 AD and has no Year Zero.
 For better or worse, we're stuck with it!
-(For a further discussion of the Year Zero problem, see Millennium Mistake, by Jan Zuidhoek.)
+(For a further discussion of the Year Zero problem, see Question of Chronology, by Jan Zuidhoek.)

 [Please note: I am fully aware that many other calendar systems exist.
-When I speak of the Gregorian calendar as "the calendar we use today," I am referring to the fact that the Gregorian Calendar is the most commonly used civil calendar.
-Many cultures also utilize other calendars, primarily religious ones, but the Gregorian Calendar is the closest thing to an "official" or "universal" calendar for most of the world.]
+When I speak of the Gregorian calendar as "the calendar we use today," I am referring to the fact that the Gregorian Calendar is the most commonly used civil calendar in the world.
+Some cultures also utilize other calendars, primarily religious ones, but the Gregorian Calendar is the closest thing to an "official" or "universal" world calendar.]

 So, When Do Centuries Begin?